 In order to align compensation expectations appropriately with their skills and their worth to a current employer, information security professionals must understand their market value.
+And, while there are not absolute metrics that will enable an individual to determine fair compensation with absolute certainty, this month's career tip outlines three key factors to help security pros determine their market value and, in turn, increase their salary negotiating power.

 1. The importance of security to the organization